MileHacker Logo

 • Pay the visa fee, which varies.

-• Submit supporting documents (financial, accommodation, return ticket).
+• Submit documents that support your claim (financial, accommodation, return ticket).
 For assistance, consider services like IVisa or VisaHQ.

 • Provide biometric details at a Visa Application Centre (VAC).